spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-packaging-units-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that in the database the configured data has been added to the `spy_product_packaging_unit_type` table.
+Make sure that, in the database, the configured data has been added to the `spy_product_packaging_unit_type` table.

 {% endinfo_block %}